tijana-zrnic/tijana-zrnic.github.io/index.md

 layout: default
 ---

+**Starting January 2026, I will be an Assistant Professor at Stanford University, jointly appointed between Statistics, Management Science & Engineering, and, by courtesy, Computer Science.**

-I’m a Ram and Vijay Shriram Postdoctoral Fellow at Stanford University, affiliated with Stanford Data Science.
-I work with Emmanuel Candès in the Department of Statistics.
+Until recently I was a Ram and Vijay Shriram Postdoctoral Fellow at Stanford University, affiliated with Stanford Data Science and working with Emmanuel Candès in the Department of Statistics.
 I obtained my PhD in Electrical Engineering and Computer Sciences at UC Berkeley in 2023, where I was advised by Moritz Hardt and Michael Jordan.
 I spent the summer of 2020 interning at Apple AI Research, hosted by Vitaly Feldman.
 My PhD research was generously supported by an Apple PhD Fellowship in AI/ML.
 Before starting my PhD, I completed my BEng in Electrical and Computer Engineering at the University of Novi Sad in Serbia, where I was advised by Dragana Bajovic.
 During undergrad I spent a summer at Caltech, working with Babak Hassibi.

 ## Research